jbcodeforce/eda-quickstarts/java-avro-first-demo/README.md

     ./install_operator.sh
     ```

-## Build the microservices
+### Build the microservices

-* Build the two images in one command: `buildAll.sh`
+* Build the two images in one command: `buildAll.sh`, which will keep the image inside of Minikube 'image registry'
-* Build the image individually:
+* Or build the image individually:

     ```sh
     #